alejandrojortiz/logion/README.md

-# Logion
+# COS 333 Classics Project

-Provides a GUI for interacting with the NLP model developed within the Princeton Classics Department.
+Provides a GUI for interacting with the NLP model developed with the Princeton Classics Department.